danielharrell/does_music_move/does_music_move.md

 To see this, recall my earlier analysis of why there really isn't a space for a melody to move in.
 For the melody, in this respect, is temporal rather than spatial.
-It is composed of the places, or notes, it moves between, and can only be what it is by becoming so.
+It is composed of the places it moves between, and can only be what it is by becoming so.
 So there isn't a space, strictly speaking, for the melody to move in, with the continuity or identity of truly spatial things, like our hand in following that melody.

 Fair enough.
 But while our hand may be spatial in this respect, the *motion* of our hand is